vinay108/CKA-Exam-Study-Walkthrough/Section 2: Core Concepts.md

 Kube-Proxy:

 - By default every pod in a cluster can reach another pod
-- Pod can reahc another pod based on its IP by networking
+- Pod can reach another pod based on its IP by networking
 - creating a service to expose the service
 - Service has an ip assigned
 - when a pod tries to reach the service it forward traffic to backend pod through the pod